5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Reposition the basketball on the table

-Drape the circular fabric piece you just cut over the basketball.
+Drape the circular fabric piece over the basketball.

 Drape the circular fabric piece you just cut over the basketball